4046 SUPER VCO info page.

 My tuning experience:

 I must admit I had some trouble getting this one in tune.
-I had to lower C3 from 10nF to 8.5nF for the oscillator to get the high octaves.
+I had to lower C3 from 10nF to 8.5nF for the oscillator to get the high octaves without running out of throw on the V/Oct trim pot.
 I got it in tune between C2 and C5 but inbetween it was up to +18 cents high.
-I think my transistor pair may be a bad match eventhough I matched them myself but I could have made a mistake.
-There's definitely something off in the scaling of the V/Oct. reach or span.
-I had no such trouble with the previous two I built and they use the same KiCad schematic file so it's not a mistake in the circuit.
+I thought my transistor pair may be a bad match eventhough I matched them myself but I that wasn't it.
+I put in a new matched pair but the results were the same.
+I took a CD4046 out of a previously built VCO which was well tuned and put it in this one and immediately the tuning was much better.
+So it was the chip that was at fault.

 Use a good tuner on your smartphone like the one I use which is the AiryWare Tuner.
 I saw this tuner actually being used in the Rhodes Electric Piano factory on a YouTube video.
 Get the paid version, it's really cheap, only about $ 5,- and it's a once only payment: